Castlepoint: Demographics

 Ethnicities were 94.7% European/Pākehā, and 5.3% Māori.
+People may identify with more than one ethnicity.

-Although some people objected to giving their religion, 68.4% had no religion, and 21.1% were Christian.
+Although some people chose not to answer the census's question about religious affiliation, 68.4% had no religion, and 21.1% were Christian.

-Of those at least 15 years old, 9 (17.6%) people had a bachelor or higher degree, and 9 (17.6%) people had no formal qualifications.
+Of those at least 15 years old, 9 (17.6%) people had a bachelor's or higher degree, and 9 (17.6%) people had no formal qualifications.
 The median income was $30,000, compared with $31,800 nationally.
 The employment status of those at least 15 was that 27 (52.9%) people were employed full-time, and 6 (11.8%) were part-time.

-Castlepoint is part of the Whareama statistical area.
+Castlepoint is part of the larger Whareama statistical area.

 Marae

 The local Whakataki marae is affiliated with the Ngāti Kahungunu hapū of Te Hika a Pāpāuma ki Wairarapa.
 Its wharenui burned down 1960.

 Annual horse races

 Remote from other settlements Castlepoint's beach has been home since 1872 to an historic annual horse race meeting when "local station hands rode on farm hacks competing for bottles of rum and any stray coins".